krisdnd/lightwood/_posts/2023-11-12-summary-nine.md

 Guardian investigated the shrine discovering the puzzle key to be missing.
 Guardian then took Unk’s key from the pedestal and leaves.

 The party reviewed their plan, taking a long rest back at camp before tackling the palace base.
 The next day came easily, and the party set out again, finding a secret tunnel entrance into the palace.
 They came to a large cavern filled with water – two row boats were docked on the shore.
-Bulgar goes to hop in one and the cavern is suddenly filled with the noise of a bell ringing – an unbeknownst trinket attached to the boat rang out, which Bulgar tears off the boat and discards in the water.
-The party divide themselves between the two boats – Guardian, Hank and Bulgar in one, Leopold, Tundra, Filth Bucket and Caitlin in the second, Izzurba comfortably in the water.
+Bolgar goes to hop in one and the cavern is suddenly filled with the noise of a bell ringing – an unbeknownst trinket attached to the boat rang out, which Bolgar tears off the boat and discards in the water.
+The party divide themselves between the two boats – Guardian, Hank and Bolgar in one, Leopold, Tundra, Filth Bucket and Caitlin in the second, Izzurba comfortably in the water.
 They travel through the veins of the under-palace and come across a Hydra alerted by the bell on the rowboat earlier but use their array of talent and skill to lay waste to the monster.

 How was that for a session?
 Is the party ready for the next one?
 Are they ready for Valindra?
 Only one way to find out - all aboard for the next round!